flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 The graphics pipeline is very similar to that of the PS2, with the addition of the vector processing stage.
 The graphics core is divided into two areas: the **surface engine**, which deals with vector processing, and the **rendering engine** which, as its name indicates, performs rasterisation and effects.

-Although its features are documented by Sony [@cpu-programming], the details of the graphics pipeline itself are not.
-Programmers don't depend on that information to build their games.
-Thus, I've deduced a model myself, for the sake of this analysis.
+Although its features have been explained in the past [@cpu-programming], the details of the graphics pipeline itself have not.
+The truth is, programmers don't depend on that information to build their games.
+However, for the sake of this analysis, I've deduced a model myself.

 On another note, I've decided to make it a bit more technical than previous articles.
 I thought this would be a good opportunity to learn new concepts and have a wider vision of computing graphics.
 Having said that, I strongly recommend reading about the [PS1](playstation#graphics) and [PS2](playstation-2#graphics) graphics systems before continuing.